Mirror Mirror (10cc album): Background and recording

-Mirror Mirror included appearances by 10cc's longtime collaborators Rick Fenn on one track and Andrew Gold on two tracks, touring members Steve Pigott and Gary Wallis on one track, and notable guest performances by Paul McCartney on two tracks: "Yvonne's the One" co-written by McCartney and Stewart in February 1985 during the sessions for Paul's Press to Play album, but remade and completed on this album, and "Code of Silence" which also started as a collaboration between McCartney and Stewart.
+Mirror Mirror included appearances by 10cc's longtime collaborators Rick Fenn on one track and Andrew Gold on two tracks, touring members Steve Pigott and Gary Wallis on one track, and notable guest performances by Paul McCartney on two tracks: "Yvonne's the One" co-written by McCartney and Stewart in February 1985 during the sessions for McCartney's Press to Play album, but remade and completed on this album, and "Code of Silence" which also started as a collaboration between McCartney and Stewart.
 The album also included the new reworked mix of the original recording of "I'm Not in Love" from 1975.

 One of Gouldman's songs, "Ready to Go Home", was written after the death of his father, Hyme Gouldman, in 1991.
 Gouldman later re-recorded the song for his 2000 album, And Another Thing..., when he observed in the liner notes:

 It reflects my feelings at the time.
 I suppose I was trying to put a positive slant on his passing, remembering all the things we had done together and his artistic legacy to me.
 The last verse of the song best reflects my feelings on this.
 This song has been recorded by many artists and remains one of my favourites.
 Very emotional.